Revised 9/23/21 with updated submission deadline of Friday, February 18, 2022.

 What, if any, is the semantic force of the term ‘Classical Studies,’ as opposed to other potential rubrics, e.g., Greek and Roman Studies, Mediterranean Studies, etc.?
 What is the force of ‘Classical Studies’ in relation to Indigenous Studies, Asian American Studies, Arab American Studies, Latinx Studies and so on?

 Are there disciplinary transformations we might use as guides for an anti-racist restructuring of the field?

-Though it is often posited as outside of or resistant to cultural difference, how can philology and other formalisms operationalize racial competence?
-What concepts from sociolinguistics, queer of color critique, feminist science studies, for example, could be added to the standard toolkit of classicists?
+Though it is often posited as objective and therefore outside of or resistant to so-called 'cultural difference', how can philology and other formalisms shed the garb of objectivity to operationalize racial competence?

 How has the elasticity of whiteness manifested in periods when the discipline of Classical Studies has been most self-conscious?
 Has the warm reception of postcolonial studies within the field obscured the relationship between Classical Studies and contemporary forms of imperial conquest, e.g., global markets, philanthropy and humanitarian relief in the Global South, and American educational expansionism?

 How can critical approaches to work and other institutions—universities, prisons, the healthcare industry and so on—inform our understanding of the entanglements of our field and its practitioners?
 What coalitions does such an approach make possible, perhaps at both the local/regional and national levels?

 - Articles for this issue should be submitted no earlier than August 1, 2021, and no later than February 18, 2022.

 - Submissions should be uploaded via the TAPA online submission system.
 Please add a note in the title field indicating that you submission is intended for this special issue.

 - Contributors should consult the current Style Sheet for Authors (revised July 13, 2021)

 - All submissions will receive double-blind refereeing as is usual for TAPA.